Related Links

 1. Follow the instructions on the ImageJ website to download and install the program (Rasband, 1997–2006b; Rasband, 1997–2006c).

 2. Start the ImageJ program.
-You'll see a small window similar to the one in the screenshot below (the 'skin' may look slightly different on your system).
+You'll see a small window similar to the one in the screenshot (the 'skin' may look slightly different on your system).
 This window is the ImageJ menu bar.

 3. Use the "File/Open..." menu command to open your first image file.